Edit Blog Post

 It was raining again first thing in the morning, but, again, it had stopped by the time we came to leave our hotel.

 Our guide book had recommended the Jade Emperor Pagoda.
 Ho Chi Minh City / Saigon is split into a number of numbered districts, which sounds a bit Hunger Games-ish.
 Our walk to the pagoda took us out of the apparent security of ‘District 1’ and into the wilds of the untamed ‘District 3’.
 It seemed pretty much the same to us, just an equivalent level of equally psychotic mopeds all on a mission to run me down.
 The “odds were forever in our favour”, however, and we made it there unscathed, despite it being a longer walk than we expected and the pagoda being tucked away where we had trouble finding it.

 It was worth the walk.
-This seemed to be a destination
+This seemed to

 Jade Emperor Pagoda